aws-samples/contentmoderation-custom-model-rekognition/Start Content Moderation/workflow&pre-requisites.md

 **Workflow and Outputs**

-This Lambda function invokes [StartContentModeration](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_StartContentModeration.html) API and based on the size of the video it take some time for the Content Moderation job to finish.
-Once it is finished it generates a JobID and that is passed to Simple Notification Service to Trigger the next Lambda function that invokes the GetContentModeration API.
-It also has the function to create an Elemental Media convert job to convert the video into frames that will be required to run a custom Rekognition model.
+This Lambda function invokes [StartContentModeration](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_StartContentModeration.html) API which starts asynchronous detection of inappropriate, unwanted, or offensive content in a stored video.
+Once the job is successfully submitted, a JobID is returned back to the user.
+In order to track the completion status, we use a notification channel using Simple Notification Service to Trigger the next Lambda function to execute the [GetContentModeration](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_GetContentModeration.html) API to retrieve the results.

 Please find the JobID output from the Lambda function which is passed to SNS.